Bayesian inference for spatio-temporal spike-and-slab priors: The Spatio-temporal Spike-and-Slab Prior

-where the mean and covariance matrix, i.e. $\bm{\mu}_0 \in \mathbb{R}^{TD \times 1}$ and $\bm{\Sigma}_0 \in \mathbb{R}^{TD \times TD}$ are now defined for the full $\bm{\Gamma}$-space.
+where the mean $\bm{\mu}_0 \in \mathbb{R}^{TD \times 1}$ and covariance matrix $\bm{\Sigma}_0 \in \mathbb{R}^{TD \times TD}$ are now defined for the full $\bm{\Gamma}$-space.
 This model is more expressive, but the resulting inference problem becomes infeasible for even moderate sizes of $D$ and $T$.
-But if we assume equidistant sampling in the temporal dimension, the covariance matrix simplifies to a Kronecker product, i.e.
+But if we assume that the underlying spatio-temporal grid can be written in Cartesian product form, then covariance matrix simplifies to a Kronecker product